Paul Walker's daughter Meadow honors her late father's legacy with 'Fast X' cameo - KESQ

 His career took off in the aughts when he appeared as undercover cop Brian O’Conner in 2001’s “The Fast and the Furious” movie.
 Walker went on to star in six “Fast” franchise sequels, including “Furious 7,” which he was working on at the time of his death.
 “Furious 7” was posthumously released in 2015.

-“Fast X” premieres in theaters on May 19, and welcomes back franchise regulars Vin Diesel, Jordana Brewster, Tyrese Gibson, Michelle Rodriguez and Ludacris.
+“Fast X” welcomes back franchise regulars Vin Diesel, Jordana Brewster, Tyrese Gibson, Michelle Rodriguez and Ludacris.
 Jason Momoa, Rita Moreno and Brie Larson will join the cast, in addition to Jason Statham, John Cena and Oscar-winners Helen Mirren and Charlize Theron also returning from previous fast and furious forays.

 Thornton-Allan ended her post by writing that she feels “so blessed to be able to honor my father’s legacy and share this with him forever.”